arashroshani/Lean-ETL/README.md

 Lean ETL
 =======
-This project was merged in with the [HiGeorge](https://hi-george.com/) back-end production in Februrary 2020.
+This project was merged in with the [HiGeorge](https://hi-george.com/) back-end production in February 2020.
 The [presentation](https://docs.google.com/presentation/d/1mK1OKe9bXOSkPA-jcyNH0rwXlT49Bf4ys_a_pqeL9ls/edit#slide=id.g6eebf444bf_1_0)
 slides are available for public view.

 About HiGeorge
 ---
 HiGeorge is a pre-seed startup that provides a crowd-funding platform for civic activism.
 They run different campaigns on their platform targeting different civic issues and the public can contribute to and fund these campaigns.
-HiGeorge then utilizes the funds to run advertisements on social media such as Facebook to reach out to a wide audiance in a call for action.
+HiGeorge then utilizes the funds to run advertisements on social media such as Facebook to reach out to a wide audience in a call for action.
 Afterwards, the users' profiles get updated with the impact that the contribution of each user has made.

 Scope of the project